 What are the risks for Lancashire?

-Control measures applied during Coronavirus (Covid-19) included asking people to stay at home, wash their hands regularly, wear a face covering and to socially distance.
-Parts of the economy were temporarily closing down and measures were taken to manage demand on our NHS and social care system, promote good infection control, coordinate vaccination and testing programmes, and put procedures in place to cope with increased death rates.
+Control measures included asking people to stay at home, wash their hands regularly, wear a face covering and to socially distance.
+Parts of the economy were temporarily closed down and measures were taken to manage demand on our NHS and social care system, promote good infection control, coordinate vaccination and testing programmes, and put procedures in place to cope with increased death rates.

 How could this affect me?